cxxpods/cxxpods/README.md

 shortcomings and based on all of them, we have designed c-unit to be best in breed.

-_note_ c-unit has a strong emphasis on creating statically linked binary distributions, therefore most default recipes are for static compilation.
+_note_ cxxpods has a strong emphasis on creating statically linked binary distributions, therefore most default recipes are for static compilation.
 You are more than welcome to create shared lib recipes and publish them.